annahaensch/wisconsin_data_center_map/README.md

 # Wisconsin Data Center Map

-An interactive web map of data centers in Wisconsin, served via GitHub Pages.
+This is an interactive web map of data centers in Wisconsin based on information I've been collecting personally.
+If you see something wrong or missing, please email me anna.haensch@wisc.edu.

 ## Project Structure